-50. Article 1 of Protocol No. 1 requires that any interference be reasonably proportionate to the aim sought to be realised (see Jahn and Others v.
+56. Article 1 of Protocol No. 1 requires that any interference be reasonably proportionate to the aim sought to be realised (see Jahn and Others v.
 Germany [GC], nos.
 46720/99 and 2 others, §§ 81-94, ECHR 2005-VI).
 The requisite fair balance will not be struck where the person concerned bears an individual and excessive burden (see Stefanetti and Others v.
 Italy, nos.
 21838/10 and 7 others, § 66, 15 April 2014).

-51. Compensation terms under the relevant legislation are material to the assessment of whether the contested measure respects the requisite fair balance and, notably, whether it imposes a disproportionate burden on the applicants (see the recapitulation of the relevant principles in Vistiņš and Perepjolkins, cited above, §§ 110-14).
+57. Compensation terms under the relevant legislation are material to the assessment of whether the contested measure respects the requisite fair balance and, notably, whether it imposes a disproportionate burden on the applicants (see the recapitulation of the relevant principles in Vistiņš and Perepjolkins, cited above, §§ 110-14).

-52. In the present case, it is not disputed that according to domestic law the applicants were entitled to full compensation consisting of the estimated market value of their property and an additional 15% of that amount.
-However, the courts determined the amount of compensation payable to the applicants solely on the basis of the valuation reports prepared by Oliver Group LLC, which amended its initial assessment by submitting corrected reports during the proceedings.
-The applicants, although having the opportunity under the law to submit an alternative valuation report, appear in practice to have been deprived of such an opportunity, since other licensed valuers had refused to perform another assessment.
-The courts did not exercise their discretion to order an expert examination to determine the real market value of the applicants' property, which the latter claimed had been seriously underestimated.
+58. In the present case, it is not disputed that according to domestic law the applicants were entitled to full compensation comprised of the estimated market value of their property and an additional 15% of that amount.
+However, the courts determined the amount of compensation payable to the applicants solely on the basis of the valuations prepared by Oliver Group LLC, which amended its initial assessment by submitting corrected reports in the course of the proceedings.
+The applicants, although having the opportunity under the law to submit an alternative valuation report, appear in practice to have been deprived of such an opportunity, since other licensed valuers refused to perform another assessment.
+The courts did not exercise their discretion to order an expert examination to determine the real market value of the applicants' property, which the latter claimed had been seriously undervalued.

-53. The Court observes that, having used a comparative method of realestate valuation, the experts determined the market value of the applicants' plots of land in comparison with the sale prices of other plots of land in the same expropriation zone.
-The Court is mindful of its above finding that the relevant domestic provisions were sufficiently foreseeable in that a professional expert should legitimately have freedom of choice in respect of the appropriate real-estate valuation method (see paragraph 47 above).
+59. The Court observes that, having used the comparative method of evaluation of real estate, the experts determined the market value of the applicants' plots of land by comparing it with the sale prices of other plots of land in the same expropriation zone.
+The Court is mindful of its above finding, namely that the relevant domestic provisions were sufficiently foreseeable in that a professional expert should legitimately have the freedom to choose the most appropriate real-estate valuation method (see paragraph 53 above).
 However, in a situation where the market value of the applicants' land was determined on the basis of the sale prices of plots of land within the same area, it cannot be excluded that the applicants would not be able to acquire, or would at least experience serious difficulty in finding, equivalent land in another area not subject to expropriation with the amount of compensation received.

-54. Without prejudice to the relevant domestic provisions and the margin of appreciation of the State in these matters, the Court considers that there may be situations where compensation representing the market price of the real estate in question, even with the addition of the statutory surplus, would not constitute adequate compensation for deprivation of property.
-In the Court's opinion, such a situation may arise in particular if the property the person was deprived of constituted his main, if not only source of income and the offered compensation did not reflect that loss (see Lallement v.
-France, no. 46044/99, § 18, 11 April 2002; see also Osmanyan and Amiraghyan, cited above, § 69).
+60. Without prejudice to the relevant domestic provisions and the margin of appreciation of the State in these matters, the Court considers that there may be situations where compensation representing the market price of the real estate in question, even with the addition of the statutory surplus, would not constitute adequate compensation for deprivation of property.
+In the Court's opinion, such a situation may arise in particular if the property the person was deprived of constituted his main if not only source of income and the offered compensation did not reflect that loss (see Lallement v.
+France, no. 46044/99, § 18, 11 April 2002; see also Osmanyan andAmiraghyan, cited above, § 69).